 HD video HERE.

 You may have seen the late night television commercial selling an old style safety razor called the Micro Touch One and it piqued your interest.
-Maybe you were attracted by the sales pitch from that guy who runs a famous pawn shop in Las Vegas–I’ve been there and they do a lot of business so they must be doing something right.
+Maybe you were attracted by the sales pitch from that guy who runs the famous “Pawn Stars” shop in Las Vegas as seen on TV–I’ve been there and they do a lot of business so they must be doing something right.
 Or maybe the commercial triggered a memory of you watching your father or your grandfather shaving when you were a kid and it appealed to you.
 Or maybe you were attracted by the low cost of blades because they are a lot cheaper than cartridges for the modern razors.

 I ordered the standard package with the razor and the extra blades when the commercial first aired on TV and it took over 8 weeks to arrive.
 Hopefully they’ll improve the turn-around.
 Anyway, I received the razor, a travel case with a little mirror in it, and four packs of blades.
 There was also a little pamphlet on how to get started using the razor.
 The instructions were actually pretty complete, though I think they did neglect to mention a couple things–but I’ll get more into that later.